 Class sessions will be divided between lectures and discussions.
 The discussion sessions wills serve as a forum for the exchange of student relations and criticisms and as a testing ground for student hypotheses.
 The instructor will encourage the student to elaborate, refine and revise his/her ideas.
 Discussion sessions will also include history research and writing sessions and practice in oral presentations.
-Participation in class discussions is therefore essential
+Participation in class discussions is therefore essential.

-P: Textbooks and Materials to be Purchased by Students

-Texts will be chosen from the following list:

-Cavanaugh, C. and R. Warne, eds.
-Telling Tales.
-Essays in Western Women's History.
-Vancouver: UBC Press, 2000.

-Cruikshank, J. Life Lived Like a Story.
-Vancouver: UBC Press, 1990.
+P : Textbooks and Materials to be Purchased by Students: Texts will be chosen from the following list: Cavanaugh, C. and R. Warne, eds.
+Telling Tales .
+Essays in Western Women's History , UBC Press, 2000.
+Cruikshank, J. Life Lived Like a Story .
+University of British Columbia Press, 1990.
 Kitagawa, M. This is My Own.
 Letters to Wes and other Writings on Japanese Canadians 1941-1948.
 Vancouver: Talonbooks, 1985.

-Kogawa, J. Obason.
+Kogawa, J. Obason .
 Markham, Ontario: Penguin Books, 1983 (c1981).
 Light, B. and R. Pierson.
 No Easy Road.
 Toronto: New Hogtown Press, 1990.

-Prentice, A. et al. Canadian Women a History.
+Prentice, A. et al. Canadian Women a History .
 Toronto: Harcourt Brace, 1996.

-Mitchinson, W. et al. Canadian Women a Reader.
+Mitchinson, W. et al Canadian Women a Reader .
 Toronto: Harcourt Brace, 1996.

-Strong-Boag, V. The New Day Recalled.
+Strong-Boag, The New Day Recalled.
 Toronto: Copp Clark Pitman, 1988.

-Strong-Boag, V. et al. Re-Thinking Canada: The Promise of Women's History.
+Strong-Boag, V. et al. Re-Thinking Canada: The Promise of Women's History .
 Toronto: Oxford University Press, 2002.

-O: Means of Assessment

-The evaluation of this course will follow Douglas College policies as outlined in the calendar.
+Q: Means of Assessment: The evaluation of this course will follow Douglas College policies as outlined in the calendar.
 During the first week of classes the instructor will provide students with typed course outline handout setting out the evaluation scheme of the course.
 A copy of this handout will be filed with the History discipline Chair.
-A general guideline for evaluation follows:

-Book Review Essay 15%

-Research Proposal 10%

-Midterm Examination 15%

-Class/Seminar Participation 15%

-Research Essay 25%

-Final Examination 20%

-TOTAL 100%

-No. Given that this is a course which involv Prior Learning Assessment and Recognition: specify whether course is open for PLAR No. Given that this is a course which involves theoretical analyses of women's history, it is unlikely to be open for PLAR except as a credit transfer from another institution.
-Course Designer(s): J. Gresko Education Council / Curriculum Committee Representative Dean / Director Registrar
+A general guideline for evaluation follows: Book Review Essay 15% Research Proposal 10% Midterm Examination 15% Class/Seminar Participation 15% Research Essay 25% Final Examination 20% TOTAL 100% R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR No. Given that this is a course which involves theoretical analyses of women's history, it is unlikely to be open for PLAR except as a credit transfer from another institution.
+Course e Designer(s): J. Gresko Education Council / Curriculum Committee Representative Dean / Director Registrar

-© Douglas College.
-All Rights Reserved.